jasonmacduffie/isles-of-maga/factions.md

 -----------
 ![Republic Flag](republic_flag.png)

 Republican is a general term for those politically aligned with the Modern Republic.
 This includes loyal citizens of the Republic, public officials, and organizations employed by the Republic.
+The symbol of the Republic is a sun and moon fused together, representing the unity of races that cooperated in overthrowing the Elven Kingdoms.

 ### The Order of Skulls